tillkaeufer/chameleon_neural_network/README.md

 Once you loaded the data you have to scale it. </br>
 In the folder 'Scaling' you find an explanation of different scaling methods and how to apply them.
 Feel free to play around and visualize how your data is changing if you apply a scaler. </br>
-Again, in the folder named after your problem you find a working example of scaling the data. </br>
+Again, in the folder named after your problem, you find a working example of scaling the data. </br>

 ## 3: Applying Machine Learning